EveryOneIsGross/Prophetissa/README.md

 RAG dataset generator using **ollama** and **densefeelSEARCH**.
 This script performs a semantic search on input data, generates context-based questions and then answers, and saves the results in a JSON file, providing an automated way to generate a grounded dataset for finetuning.
 Currently only using .txt for the injests as proof of concept.

-judgeDREAD is a ranking script that currently just makes a bs rank based on the hardcoded scores from the chunks. an llm will drop in here to judge. # todo add scores back into json schema so I don't have to bake them.
+judgeDREAD is a ranking script that currently just makes a bs~ rank based on the hardcoded scores extracted from the chunks. an llm will drop in here to judge (also will need 2 add scores back into json schema so I don't have to bake them and strip them)

 TO RUN:
 -------